-Development activity is now underway across all four sites within the enterprise zone – Newmarket Lane (9.2 ha), Thornes Farm (21.08 ha), Logic Leeds (49.1 ha) and Temple Green (63.04 ha).
+The area was granted EZ designation in 2012 and development activity is now underway across all four sites within the enterprise zone – Newmarket Lane (9.2 ha), Thornes Farm (21.08 ha), Logic Leeds (49.1 ha) and Temple Green (63.04 ha).
 Covering a total of 142 hectares of prime development land, the sites are strategically located along the route of the East Leeds Link Road, a £32 million dual carriageway linking Leeds city centre to junction 45 of the M1 motorway.

 Cllr Richard Lewis and LEP chairman Roger Marsh on site with Andrew Grant, managing director of Leeds packaging firm Samuel Grant Group.

 An experienced team of landowners and developers, including Muse Developments, Evans Property Group, Harworth Estates and Wilton Developments is working with Leeds City Council and the LCR LEP to accelerate development of the enterprise zone.
 Together they are delivering high quality expansion, relocation or consolidation solutions to meet the business requirements of local, regional, national and international occupiers.

 Current phases of development are supporting hundreds of construction jobs and have the potential to deliver significant economic growth and access to job opportunities across the city region.
 The enterprise zone is expected to act as a catalyst for the regeneration of the wider Aire Valley Leeds which, fully developed, could deliver over 9,500 new jobs by 2025.